 Somerville CCE supports the growth of new, local renewable energy in our region.
 The State of Massachusetts has progressive policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the worst effects of climate change.
-Somerville CCE is leveraging the buying power of our community to bring more clean electricity – at affordable rates – to our residents and businesses.
-Read on to learn how we’re doing it and the impact we’re having.
+Somerville CCE is leveraging the buying power of our community to bring more clean electricity – at competitive prices – to our residents and businesses.1 Read on to learn how we’re doing it and the impact we’re having.

 Somerville Local Green

 From 2020-22: 10% Extra MA Class I renewable energy

 Our standard product has over 23,000 households participating!
 It is designed to provide more renewable energy while still being cost-competitive with Eversource’s Basic Service.
 In fact, from July 2017 to the end of 2019, Somerville Local Green was consistently lower than Eversource Basic Service rates, saving participants over $4.75 million, or an average of approximately $130 per participating household.
 Future savings cannot be guaranteed.1